Davidefassio/vector/README.md

 Create, initialze and return a vector of length n filled with random float between min and max.

 #### ```void pop(Vector*, size_t)```
 Delete the last n elements of the vector.
-The capacity remain unchaged.
+The capacity remains unchaged.

 #### ```void set_size(Vector*, size_t)```
 Set a given capacity.
 If it's less than the length than some data will be lost. \